dart-lang/site-www/src/tools/diagnostic-messages.md

 ### unused_element

+_A value for optional parameter '{0}' isn't ever given._

 _The declaration '{0}' isn't referenced._

 #### Description

-The analyzer produces this diagnostic when a private class, enum, mixin, typedef, top level variable, top level function, or method is declared but never referenced.
+The analyzer produces this diagnostic when a private declaration isn't referenced in the library that contains the declaration.
+The following kinds of declarations are analyzed:
+- Private top-level declarations, such as classes, enums, mixins, typedefs, top-level variables, and top-level functions
+- Private static and instance methods
+- Optional parameters of private functions for which a value is never passed, even when the parameter doesn't have a private name

 #### Examples